Chemaclass/chemaclass.com/content/blog/2020-09-08-the-process-itself-is-the-goal.md

 +++
-title = "The process itself is the goal" description = "How to focus and have self-discipline" [taxonomies] tags = [ "discipline", "habits", "process", "focus", "self-improvement" ] [extra] static_thumbnail = "/images/blog/2020-09-08/cover.jpg" pin = false
+title = "The process itself is the goal" description = "No goal should be an achievement on its own, but the process itself that helps us to go in the direction of these goals."
+[taxonomies]
+tags = [ "discipline", "habits", "process", "focus", "self-improvement" ]
+[extra]
+subtitle = "How to focus and have self-discipline" static_thumbnail = "/images/blog/2020-09-08/cover.jpg"
+pin = false
 +++